mjmunger/PolyPyTools/README.md

 ### provision

+Command: `polypy provision polycom`

 This command helps you provision Polycom phones and maintain decent security on those phones.
 You can:
-1. Provision a single extension defined in sip.conf.
+1. Provision one or more extensions as defined in sip.conf to a single phone.
-1. Provision all extensions defined in sip.conf.
+1. Provision all phones defined in sip.conf.
 1. List all the devices that are found in sip.conf
 1. Show a particular extension
 1. Clean a particiular extension